Womanizer vs. Satisfyer vs. Sona 2

 Thuddy pulsations have more impact and, to me, feel higher-quality—though others may prefer flappy pulsations, like how occasionally I’ll see someone specifically looking for surface-level (buzzy) vibrations.
 In summary:

-- Lelo Sonas are vibro-pulsation (I could’ve sworn mine had a vibrating motor too, for 20 seconds the first time I used it)—and so are are the newer: Rose vibe, Jewel vibe, and Vedo Suki.
+4. Lelo Sonas are vibro-pulsation (I could’ve sworn mine had a vibrating motor too, for 20 seconds the first time I used it)—and so are are the newer: Rose vibe, Jewel vibe, and Vedo Suki.
 I get the Sona’s “sonic waves” marketing, because Sona resounds a *little* deeper into the internal clit.
 Or, if you’re looking for a toy that will practically assault your clit with vibrating pulses, see the Vedo Suki; it strong.
-Or the Inya Rose vibrator’s extremely powerful for $41.99 — for anyone whose clit wants A LOT, from start to finish.
+Or the Inya Rose vibrator’s (& Firefly moon) are more powerful than Sona for cheaper — this Rose toy’s very-rumbly vibration adds a lot.

 So how *fast* do these all go?